tomjakubowski/cohle/README.md

 # cohle

+> Once there was only dark.
+You ask me, the light's winning

-a raytracer written in Rust
+A raytracer written in Rust